acdemiralp/fg/readme.md

 **What is a framegraph?**

 A rendering abstraction which describes a frame as a directed acyclic graph of render tasks and resources.
-Based on the Game Developers Conference (GDC) presentation by Yuriy O’Donnell on EA Frostbite’s rendering architecture.
+Based on the [Game Developers Conference (GDC) presentation by Yuriy O’Donnell](https://www.gdcvault.com/play/1024612/FrameGraph-Extensible-Rendering-Architecture-in) on Frostbite Engine’s rendering architecture.

 **What is a render task?**